 Brian Blaesser practices in the areas of commercial real estate development and redevelopment, leasing, multifamily residential development, land use law and litigation, environmental and renewable energy law, and condemnation law.

-Mr. Blaesser represents real estate owners, investors and developers in analyzing and securing requisite land use and development approvals from local governments, and negotiating and drafting development agreements.
-His development and related leasing experience includes single family and multifamily developments, assisted living facilities, retail, mixed-use, retail food and wholesale warehouse distribution, cinemas, and projects involving a wide range of environmental transactional and regulatory permitting matters involving the Massachusetts Department of Environmental Protection (MassDEP), the Massachusetts Division of Fisheries and Wildlife, the U.S. Environmental Protection Agency (EPA), and the U.S. Army Corps of Engineers.
+Brian represents real estate owners, investors, and developers in analyzing and securing requisite land use and development approvals from local governments, and negotiating and drafting development agreements.
+His development and related leasing experience includes single family and multifamily developments, assisted living and senior independent living facilities, retail, mixed-use, food and wholesale warehouse distribution, cinemas, solar development, and projects involving a wide range of environmental transactional and regulatory permitting matters involving the Massachusetts Department of Environmental Protection, the Massachusetts Division of Fisheries and Wildlife, the U.S. Environmental Protection Agency (EPA), and the U.S. Army Corps of Engineers.

-Mr. Blaesser has been listed in The Best Lawyers in America® in the area of Real Estate Law since 2010 (Copyright by Woodward/White, Inc., Aiken, SC) and is ranked in the 2013 Chambers USA: America's Leading Lawyers for Business in the Commonwealth of Massachusetts in the area of Real Estate: Zoning/Land Use.
-Has also been named to the Massachusetts Super Lawyers® list in the areas of Real Estate, Land Use, and Environmental law since 2004 (Copyright Key Professional Media, Inc.).
-He is also a LEED Accredited Professional (LEED AP BD+C) and has been awarded the Counselor of Real Estate (CRE®) designation.
+Brian has been listed in The Best Lawyers in America© in the area of Real Estate Law since 2010, and ranked in Chambers USA: America's Leading Lawyers for Business in the Commonwealth of Massachusetts in the area of Real Estate: Zoning/Land Use since 2013.
+He has also been selected to the Massachusetts Super Lawyers list from 2004 through 2018.
+Brian is a LEED Accredited Professional (LEED AP BD+C) and has been awarded the Counselor of Real Estate (CRE®) designation.